Extending your time on Exchange

 Step 6 - Purchase additional Travel / Health Insurance

-Note: The University's Travel policy covers enrolled students going overseas on University business for up to 180 days only.
+Note: The University's Travel Insurance covers enrolled students going overseas on University business for up to 180 days only.
 The University travel insurance does not extend to any personal travel.

 Application to Enrol in a course after the Census Date